Session Type(s): Training

 Training Tag(s): Communications

-Join Black organizers beloved by Team Netroots to train with us on communicating your true intent as white accomplices interested in providing relevant support for Black people.
-We’ll combine elements of stand-up comedy, large action role playing and decades of Black advocacy experience into a training designed to reduce and eliminate anti-Blackness from Netroots Nation!
-Join BiNet USA, Black Lives Matter: Houston, Metro Trans Umbrella Group (MTUG) and Black bi, queer and trans organizers, in one room, invested in one idea … teaching YOU how to shut it down, so we don’t always have to.
+Join Faith Cheltenham, @thefayth, in learning to communicate your true intent as white accomplices interested in providing relevant support for Black people.
+This training combine elements of stand-up comedy, large action role playing and decades of Black advocacy experience into a training designed to reduce and eliminate anti-Blackness from Netroots Nation!
+All Of Us in one room, invested in one idea … teaching YOU how to shut it down, so we don’t always have to.

 This training is intended for ALL white people, people of color, Black people, and individuals interested in increasing the positive experiences of Black people at this conference, in this country, and in this world.
 We welcome attendees of all backgrounds, disciplines and skill levels—anti-Blackness exists at every level.

 There were so many aspects to Faith Cheltenham’s life and work––writer, activist, lecturer, poet, digital strategist, stand up comic, survivor ––that she developed a single unifying “theory of Faith.”
 (It might be easier if you keep in mind Faith lives with hyperthymesia, or the inability to forget any of her own memories.)
 Then you too might be able to keep thefayth and settle into a future where gender and sexuality quite easily bend and every single Black life matters.

 Faith got her start in LGBT advocacy as a Human Rights Campaign intern on the Gore 2000 campaign, and in 2002, she co-founded UCLA’s BlaQue for LGBT/SGL students of African descent.
 In 2006, she appeared in the Emmy winning reality series on race in America, “Black.
 White.” produced by Ice Cube.